SpinnerX/asm_demos.x86/README.md

 - functions (calling C functions, and using labels as assembly's version of function calls) ✅
 - loops (in assembly implementing the way for-loops work) ✅
 - Handle in loading in arrays (learning and demos of how to load in array (and possibly 2D arrays in x86) ✅
-- Handling classes functionality (essentially the x86 method of how to handle classes )
-- inline function calls (using extern "C", to call C functions and possibly a look into inline functions of using `asm` or `__asm__`)

 ## Examples - small trivial projects demonstrating usage